ashgonzales/beethoven-and-co/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Find suitable external apis
+- Get data through axios call (IPGeolocation)
+- Get input value from city search bar
+- Access value
-- Render data on page
+- Render data with photos on page (axios call to unsplash)
+- CSS
+    - Classes for day, night, moon, sunrise, sunset
     - Media-query for responsive design
+    - Scroll bar wire-frame (mobile)

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

+- Add option to search via IP or address
 - Add second API (Wit.ai)
 - Voice command abilities
+- Scroll bar wire-frame (mobile)

 ## Project Schedule